iostreamer-X/gsm_simulator/README.md

 The app takes argument such as:

-1. population: Number of people
+1. **population**: Number of people

-2. high,medium,low for frequency of visits: These number are percentages.
+2. **high,medium,low for frequency of visits**: These number are percentages.
 Each percentage controls the fraction of population which will have a set behavior.
 For example, 32,23,45 means that, 32% will visit the place very frequently per day, 23% will visit moderately and 45% won't visit much per day.

-3. high,medium,low for frequency of phone usage
+3. **high,medium,low for frequency of phone usage**: frequency of phone usage means the number of times the user will use her/his phone per visit to the place.

-4. high,medium,low for stay time
+4. **high,medium,low for stay time**: stay time is time in minutes the user spends at the place per visit.

-5. high,medium,low for crowd tolerance limit
+5. **high,medium,low for crowd tolerance limit**: If the crowd at the place is higher than this limit then the user won't visit the place.

 ##Install